SigvardHelsingen/feedapp-group13/experiment/README.md

 This creates the VMs on Azure, with Docker installed.

-1. Set up the Azure CLI on your machine, and log in to your account
+1. Set up the Azure CLI on your machine, and log in to your account.
+  You might need to up the vCPU quota for `standardLASv3Family` to 32 vCPUs on your Azure account
 2. Create an RSA ssh pubkey named `~/.ssh/azure_rsa`
 3. Run `terraform apply`
 4. Take the output named `ssh_config` and append it to your `~/.ssh/config`